cytoscape/cytoscape.js/documentation/md/core/init.md

   /* ... */
 });
 ```

+**`styleEnabled`** : A boolean that indicates whether styling should be used.
+For headless (i.e. outside the browser) environments, display is not necessary and so neither is styling necessary &mdash; thereby speeding up your code.
+You can manually enable styling in headless environments if you require it for a special case.
+Note that it does not make sense to disable style if you plan on rendering the graph.

 **`ready`** : A callback function that is called when Cytoscape.js is ready to be interacted with.
 You can not call functions on the `cy` object before this function executes.